19 Colorful Houseplants That Quietly Double as Decor and Feel Like a Design Choice, Not an Afterthought

 Image Credit: Deposit Photos

 Clean lines, subtle striping, and near-indestructible energy.
-This plant fits into any design style while quietly improving air quality.
+The Snake Plant fits into any design style while quietly improving air quality.

 Spider Plant

 Airy, arching leaves and baby offshoots give spider plants a relaxed, lived-in feel.
-They’re easygoing and adapt beautifully to almost any room.
+Spider Plant is easygoing and adapt beautifully to almost any room.

 Pothos